Cardinal to buy J&J vascular technology unit Cordis for $1.9 billion

 | NEW YORK

-NEW YORK U.S. pharmaceutical and medical equipment maker Johnson & Johnson (JNJ.N) said on Monday it agreed to sell its Cordis vascular technology unit to Cardinal Health (CAH.N) for $1.9 billion (1.2 billion pounds), completing its exit from the cardiovascular stent business.
+NEW YORK U.S. pharmaceutical and medical equipment maker Johnson & Johnson (JNJ.N) said on Monday it agreed to sell its Cordis vascular technology unit to Cardinal Health (CAH.N) for $1.9 billion, completing its exit from the cardiovascular stent business.

 Cardinal, one of the largest U.S. drug distribution companies, is expanding its medical equipment offerings for physicians.